grundy95/changepoint-shiny/README.md

-# Shiny Application for [changepoint](https://CRAN.R-project.org/package=changepoint) package
+# Shiny Dashboard for [changepoint](https://CRAN.R-project.org/package=changepoint) package

-This interactive shiny application can be used to perform univariate changepoint analysis on simple simulated data sets.
+This interactive shiny dashboard can be used to perform univariate changepoint analysis on simple simulated data sets.
 In addition, you can upload your own data sets in .csv format and perform changepoint analysis on these.

 Changepoint analysis without the need for any coding!